cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Tumors.md

 ![Figure 4 - LIME](/img/tumors/pituitary-135-lime.jpg "LIME")
 ![Figure 4 - Shapley](/img/tumors/pituitary-135-shap.png "SHAP")

 The model predicts this is a meningioma tumor with relatively high certainty, even though it is a pituitary tumor.
-The explanation from LIME reveals the model was not looking at the tumor at all, instead looking at the area around it.
-This would explain the misclassification as an error with how our model reads these images.
+The explanations from anchoring and LIME are both focused on the the left side of the image, but only anchoring includes the tumor in its explanation.
+Shapley, once again, seems uncertain about any part of the image and highlights almost none of it.

 ## Conclusion